-Inventory forecasting is key to direct-to-consumer businesses.
-Here are 7 mistakes retail brands make and how to avoid them.
+Inventory forecasting is everything to direct-to-consumer businesses.
+Here are the seven most common mistakes retail brands make and how you can avoid them.

-If there’s one thing retail brands want to know, it’s what will happen in the future of their business.
+If there's one thing retail brands want to know, it's what will happen in the future.
+Especially when it comes to their business.

-As all humans do, teams try to predict the future in the hopes they can prepare and in some way control the environment their business operates within.
+As all humans do, teams try to predict the future.
+That way, they can hopefully prepare and in some way control the environment their business operates within.

-The problem is that forecasts are inherently difficult to create in a foolproof way.
+The problem is that forecasts are inherently challenging to create.

 True customer demand drives forecast accuracy, but knowing the absolute truth about what customers want at any given point is impossible.

-Without visibility into consumer demand, how can a brand build an accurate forecast to drive its operations?
+How can a brand build an accurate inventory forecast to drive its operations without visibility into consumer demand?

 There are many reasons why business data gets muddled and distorts a brand's visibility into what customers want—but there are ways to fix it.

-We’ve studied and observed data from brands that work with us and picked up best practices from around the industry to share with you today.
+We've studied data from brands that work with us and picked up best practices from around the industry that I'll share with you today.

-Below, we’ll discuss the top seven mistakes retail businesses make with their data and how to proactively fix them.
+Below, we'll discuss the top seven mistakes retail businesses make with their data and how you can proactively fix them.

 When using data to create forecasts and do demand planning for future sales, retail brands use two inputs: